koenk/gbit/README.md

 will read from or write to memory.
 Because of this, your implementation should also provide a mock MMU.

-For reads, addresses 0 through `tester_instruction_mem_size` should return the bytes pointed to by `tester_instruction_mem`.
-These bytes will be the instruction that `tcpu_step` will execute.
-Note that the memory area pointed to by `tester_instruction_mem` will be modified by the test framework in between each instruction that is executed.
-Your `tcpu_init` implementation should therefore not copy out the bytes, but instead save the pointer to this area so it can be read on-demand.
+For reads, addresses 0 through `instruction_mem_size` (as passed in by the `init` callback) should return the bytes pointed to by `instruction_mem`.
+These bytes will be the instruction that `step` will execute.
+Note that the memory area pointed to by `instruction_mem` will be modified by the test framework in between each instruction that is executed.
+Your `init` implementation should therefore not copy out the bytes, but instead save the pointer to this area so it can be read on-demand.
 All other memory reads (outside of this particular area) should return the value `0xAA`.